 Wearing a blazer and jeans might seem like garments from opposite sides, but there’s an in-between gray area where both items can be matched.
 This is how you can do that.

 The smart-casual style is a great alternative for those men who need to look sharp, but want to feel comfortable at the same time, without the need to opt for a full suit look.
 If you want to learn more about what it is and how you can achieve it, here’s our smart casual dress code guide for men.

-Blazers and jeans can coexist, but the task is not as easy as it may sound.
+Wearing a blazer and jeans can look great, but the task is not as easy as it may sound.
 You can’t just choose any pair of jeans and any random blazer, and expect them to work together.
 There are a few things to take into consideration in order to achieve that smart-casual look, like fabrics, textures and fit, for example.
 Let’s dive right into them!